-2 members of staff of the Baptist Union hold Practising Certificates from the Solicitors Regulation Authority to undertake reserved activity legal work on behalf of the Corporation.
+Two members of staff of the Baptist Union hold Practising Certificates from the Solicitors Regulation Authority to undertake reserved activity legal work on behalf of the Corporation.

-During the year the Corporation undertook trust work on an agency basis on behalf of the East Midland Baptist Trust Company, and on behalf of the Yorkshire Baptist Association until the end of the first quarter of the year.
+During the year the Corporation undertook trust work on an agency basis on behalf of the East Midland Baptist Trust Company.